ammarsoliman/Security_scanner/README.md

 # Test the Code:
 We tried the python code on the URL https://google-gruyere.appspot.com and chose the report format TXT, then we got the results in the file: vulnerability_report.txt

+# About:
+There's a lot of other vulnerabilities can be added to this tool, this could be a future development.
+The main limitation of the tool is the limit and the simplicity of its structure.
+There a lot to add to this tool.
+**I HOPE YOU LIKE THIS TOOL.**